pritishkadam/portfolio/README.md

 # Portfolio

-This project is a Rode Clone built using HTML, React and Tailwind CSS.
+This project is a portfolio website built using HTML, React and Tailwind CSS.

 ## Demo Link: [Portfolio](https://pritishkadam.netlify.app/)